Madkunt/splendid-elm/index.md

           location: 'Queensland, AUS'
         text: >-
           WOW Pronoia Re-Ag is an encyclopedia of knowledge.
-I took heaps of notes and have truck loads of things to follow up.
-"Big thank you to you, Helen & Hugo.
+I took heaps of notes and have truck loads of things to follow up."Big thank you to you, Helen & Hugo.
 I had a fantastic talk with Hugo, wow he is an encyclopedia of knowledge.
 I took heaps of notes and have truck loads of things to follow up.
 If you could thank him again for me it would